DarkCat09/python-aternos/README.md

 An unofficial Aternos API written in Python.
 It uses [aternos](https://aternos.org/)' private API and html parsing.

-> Note:
-Now, the main repository is located on [Codeberg](https://codeberg.org/DarkCat09/python-aternos) because GitHub bans its Russian users.
-I'm still updating the GH repository together with the Codeberg one.

 ## Installing
 ```bash
 pip install python-aternos